Friday, August 25, 2017

 It's been two long decades since Nintendo and RARE brought us that iconic video game based on the 1995 007 film, which is a first for the fifth James Bond actor Pierce Brosnan.
 To celebrate that kind of occasion, why not take a thrust through time to remember some of the Bond video games that make us feel like we're living in a Bond movie.

-GoldenEye (N64/1997) - The classic Nintendo 64 game that forever set the "golden" standard of first-person shooter games, GoldenEye pits players as 007 James Bond in series of missions inspired from the 1995 Bond movie of the same title but apart from the solo missions, this game will be remembered for its multiplayer system where two to four players go all out in different rules to make it more fun to play.
-Who remembers playing with your mates a game of capture the flag or blow them away in one hit?
+GoldenEye (N64/1997) - The classic Nintendo 64 game that forever set the "golden" standard of first-person shooter games, GoldenEye pits players as 007 James Bond in a series of missions inspired by the 1995 Bond movie of the same title but apart from the solo missions, this game will be remembered for its multiplayer system where two to four players go all out in different rules to make it more fun to play.
+Who remembers playing with your mates in a game of capturing the flag or blowing them away in one hit?

-The World Is Not Enough (PSX/N64/2000) - Launched in late 2000, the official game of the movie brings back first person gameplay while reliving moments from the 1999 Bond movie, but there are differences between the PSX version and the N64.
+The World Is Not Enough (PSX/N64/2000) - Launched in late 2000, the official game of the movie brings back first-person gameplay while reliving moments from the 1999 Bond movie, but there are differences between the PSX version and the N64.
 In the PSX version, it only plays at one player but it packs cutscenes from the movie as well as a Blackjack minigame on it.
-In the N64, meanwhile, has more missions than what the PSX version had as well as multiplayer.
+The N64, meanwhile, has more missions than the PSX version as well as multiplayer.
 We'd pick the N64 anytime due to its multiplayer mode.

-007 Agent Under Fire (PS2/XBOX/Gamecube/2001) - Harkening to the days of Goldeneye, Agent Under First is a first Bond game to be utilized in this generation of consoles that harkened the dawn of the 21st century.
-In this all-original, first-person shooter game, Bond must to stop a cloning conspiracy from unleashing havoc in the world.
-Spanning from Hong Kong, Europe, all the way to the Pacific Ocean, Agent Under Fire gives player a chance to live out their innermost Bond fantasies with a wide array of weapons, gadgets, even vehicles.
-There's also a mutliplayer mode with unlockable characters as well.
+007 Agent Under Fire (PS2/XBOX/Gamecube/2001) - Harkening to the days of Goldeneye, Agent Under First is the first Bond game to be utilized in this generation of consoles that harkened the dawn of the 21st century.
+In this all-original, first-person shooter game, Bond must stop a cloning conspiracy from unleashing havoc in the world.
+Spanning from Hong Kong, Europe, all the way to the Pacific Ocean, Agent Under Fire gives players a chance to live out their innermost Bond fantasies with a wide array of weapons, gadgets, and even vehicles.
+There's also a multiplayer mode with unlockable characters as well.

 007 Nightfire (PS2/XBOX/Gamecube/PC/GBA/2002) - 007 Nightfire brings our innermost Bond fantasies to the limit as Bond takes on a ruthless conglomerate plotting world domination.
 By land, air, sea, even outer space(!), from Paris, Austria, Japan, the Pacific Ocean, all the way through the space station, this is classic Bond moment at its best.

-From Russia With Love (PS2/XBOX/Gamecube/2005) - Relieving Sean Connery's second Bond movie from the 1960's, From Russia With Love is a third-person shooter game that is as old-school as the film it was based on while featuring a dynamic game mechanics to make it more lively for the players as well as its multiplayer gameplay for added fun.
-Fact is that this is the last Bond game ever made under the EA games banner.
+From Russia With Love (PS2/XBOX/Gamecube/2005) - Relieving Sean Connery's second Bond movie from the 1960s, From Russia With Love is a third-person shooter game that is as old-school as the film it was based on while featuring a dynamic game mechanics to make it more lively for the players as well as its multiplayer gameplay for added fun.
+The fact is that this is the last Bond game ever made under the EA Games banner.

 007 Legends (PS3/XBOX 360/PC/Wii U/2012) - Part of celebrating 50 years of James Bond comes 007 Legends, a first-person shooter game featuring the best missions in the world of Bond ranging from Goldfinger, On Her Majesty's Secret Service, License To Kill, Die Another Day, and more famously, Moonraker.
 Using the same first-person action as Goldeneye, 007 Legends delivers a unique gameplay that involves gaining experience from routing enemies and using them to unlock new abilities and weapons useful for tougher missions.
 It also comes with multiplayer (online and split-screen) as well as mission modifiers like you expect from Goldeneye Reloaded